 I think that’s why we see LMU blogging as often as we do.
 There aren’t many other good reasons.
 It’s certainly ungracious.
 It sets aside the fact that in the high-velocity, short-article form that blogging is by nature, not every thought is fully expressed in all of its nuance, nothing gets checked over by independent reviewers before it’s published, and as a result sometimes we need to go back and explain ourselves further.
 It happens to all of us.

 And it doesn’t display much by way of thoughtful interaction with a discussion, either.
-By mocking an LMU, I can walk away feeling like I’ve knocked down my opponent’s whole argument.
-Usually, though, what it means is either that I haven’t noticed what the argument actually was, or that if I have noticed, I haven’t addressed it for what it was.
+By mocking an LMU, you can walk away feeling like you’ve knocked down your opponent’s whole argument.
+Usually, though, what it means is either that you haven’t noticed what the argument actually was, or that if you have noticed, you haven’t shown the integrity to address it for what it was.

-For those of you who think LMU blogging is pretty lame, here’s a better way to approach it.
+LMU blogging is lame.
+Here’s a better way to approach it.
 Don’t look for LMUs.
 Don’t even look for GMUs (Greatest Mockable Units).
 Look for the strengths of your opponent’s argument.
 If you can find something there to dispute, then you’re probably on to something worthwhile.